iann0036/tf-cfn-provider/docs/providers/google/ComputeRegionInstanceGroupManager.md

 `UpdatePolicy` - (Optional, [Beta](https://terraform.io/docs/providers/google/provider_versions.html)) The update policy for this managed instance group.
 Structure is documented below.
 For more information, see the [official documentation](https://cloud.google.com/compute/docs/instance-groups/updating-managed-instance-groups) and [API](https://cloud.google.com/compute/docs/reference/rest/beta/regionInstanceGroupManagers/patch).

 `DistributionPolicyZones` - (Optional) The distribution policy for this managed instance group.
 You can specify one or more values.
 For more information, see the [official documentation](https://cloud.google.com/compute/docs/instance-groups/distributing-instances-with-regional-instance-groups#selectingzones). - - -.

-### Version Properties

-`InstanceTemplate` - (Required) - The full URL to an instance template from which all new instances of this version will be created.

-`Name` - (Required) - Version name.

-`TargetSize` - (Optional) - The number of instances calculated as a fixed number or a percentage depending on the settings.
-Structure is documented below.

-### AutoHealingPolicies Properties

-`HealthCheck` - (Required) The health check resource that signals autohealing.

-`InitialDelaySec` - (Required) The number of seconds that the managed instance group waits before it applies autohealing policies to new instances or recently recreated instances.
-Between 0 and 3600.

-### TargetSize Properties

-`Fixed` - (Optional), The number of instances which are managed for this version.
-Conflicts with `Percent`.

-`Percent` - (Optional), The number of instances (calculated as percentage) which are managed for this version.
-Conflicts with `Fixed`.
-Note that when using `Percent`, rounding will be in favor of explicitly set `TargetSize` values; a managed instance group with 2 instances and 2 `Version`s, one of which has a `target_size.percent` of `60` will create 2 instances of that `Version`.

 ### UpdatePolicy Properties